-  PBRs provided SEALs the capability to operate in the shallow canals and massive rivers of Vietnam during their earliest deployments; serving as an insertion and extraction platform and providing direct fire support if needed.
+Patrol Boat Riverines, or “PBRs”, provided SEALs the capability to operate in the shallow canals and massive rivers of Vietnam during their earliest deployments.
+They served as an insertion and extraction platform and provided direct fire support when needed.

-In 1965 there were an estimated 80,000 Viet Cong and VC sympathizers in the Mekong Delta of South Vietnam.
-Of these some 30,000 were thought to be regular troops and 50,000 part-time guerrillas capable of operating in battalion-size units.
+In 1965 there were an estimated 80,000 Viet Cong (VC) and Viet Cong sympathizers in the Mekong Delta of South Vietnam.
+Of these, some 30,000 were thought to be regular troops and 50,000 part-time guerrillas capable of operating in battalion-size units.
 The VC was the target of the SEALs.